Learning Energy-Based Models With Adversarial Training: Extended Experiment Results

 \subsection{Extend Results on Worst-Case Out-Of-Distribution Detection}

 \cref{tab:ood256} shows that under a PGD adversary with $l^2$ radius 7.0 our model exhibits strong out-distribution robustness.
 (Note that according to \cite{augustin2020adversarial}, a perturbation of $7.0$ is already large enough to make undefended models (e.g., OE~\cite{hendrycks2018deep}) fail completely at the OOD detection task).
-When we further increase the perturbation limit to 100, the AUC scores decrease to near 0, suggesting that obfuscated gradients did not occur.